Factual Prediction

 Throughout:

-'X was a risk factor for Y' (risk factor language is unclear and should be avoided)
+'We aimed to identify risk factors for Y' (risk factor language is unclear and should be avoided)

 S8: Satisfy reporting and transparency standards